 The Algonquin is an old mine.
 It was one of the earliest mines in Montana’s Philipsburg district.
 By 1877, it was being worked by a 10-stamp mill for silver with minor amounts of gold.
 The mill proved inefficient and a new 20-stamp mill was soon installed.
-Reportedly, there was an 80-stamp mill here but I didn’t see it.
-That could be a reference to the huge mill nearby at Granite.
+Reportedly, there was an 80-stamp mill here, but I didn’t see it.
+Perhaps it was the huge mill nearby at Granite?